davidhintelmann/Oanda-Go/README.md

+If you are looking for the original repo please checkout `og` branch.

 # Query Oanda's REST-V20 API with Go

 This repo contains go code for querying Oanda's API for Forex price info.
+Inspect

-One could also set up a demo account to trade
+One could also set up a demo account to trade.

 ***WARNING:*** This is for educational purposes only.